In this chapter, you will learn about:

 Every purchase is based on a belief about the satisfaction that the good or service will provide.
 In turn, these beliefs are based on the information that the buyer has available.
 For many products, the information available to the buyer or the seller is imperfect or unclear, which can either make buyers regret past purchases or avoid making future ones.

 This chapter discusses how imperfect and asymmetric information affect markets.
 The first module of the chapter discusses how asymmetric information affects markets for goods, labor, and financial capital.
 When buyers have less information about the quality of the good (for example, a gemstone) than sellers do, sellers may be tempted to mislead buyers.
-If a buyer cannot have at least some confidence in the quality of what is being purchased, then he will be reluctant or unwilling to purchase the products.
-Thus, mechanisms are needed to bridge this information gap, so buyers and sellers can engage in a transaction.
+If a buyer cannot have at least some confidence in the quality of what they are purchasing, then they will be reluctant or unwilling to purchase the products.
+Thus, we require mechanisms to bridge this information gap, so buyers and sellers can engage in a transaction.

 The second module of the chapter discusses insurance markets, which also face similar problems of imperfect information.
 For example, a car insurance company would prefer to sell insurance only to those who are unlikely to have auto accidents—but it is hard for the firm to identify those perfectly safe drivers.
-Conversely, buyers of car insurance would like to persuade the auto insurance company that they are safe drivers and should pay only a low price for insurance.
+Conversely, car insurance buyers would like to persuade the auto insurance company that they are safe drivers and should pay only a low price for coverage.
 If insurance markets cannot find ways to grapple with these problems of imperfect information, then even people who have low or average risks of making claims may not be able to purchase insurance.
 The chapter on financial markets (markets for stocks and bonds) will show that the problems of imperfect information can be especially poignant.
-Imperfect information cannot be eliminated, but it can often be managed.
+We cannot eliminate imperfect information, but we can often manage it.